The Current Version:

 This is my camera, a Contax 645.
-I switched to medium format (from 35mm) about thirteen years ago.
+I switched to medium format (from 35mm) around 2001.
 It’s a gorgeous camera – a bit on the heavy side weighing in at 6 pounds with this lens – and it is no longer made.
-I bought this one on eBay, where us analog users flock to these days to get our equipment.
+I bought this one on eBay, known as the final frontier for analog users.

 I develop my film in this stainless steel tank, two rolls at a time.
 The process – soak, develop, stop, fix, wash – takes about twenty-five minutes.
 I hang the film to air dry in a closet and do my best to forget about it for a few hours.

 My contact sheets are very important to me.
 On the back of each one, I record all of the developing data for the selected images.
 Exposure, aperture setting, image size, filters, burning, dodging, enlarger, paper, and developer.
-Never mind that this data seems to change every other time I print the image, it’s more of a starting point.
+Since this data seems to change every other time I print the image, it’s more of a starting point.

-This is my enlarger, a Zone VI, that I bought on, you guessed it, eBay, about ten years ago.
-It is a hunk and I feel so fortunate to have one in my possession.
+This is my enlarger, a Zone VI, that I bought on, you guessed it, eBay.
+It is a gorgeous enlarger and I feel so fortunate to have one in my possession.
 You can’t use it so don’t ask.

 This is the paper I use, Fomabrom Variant IV 123.
 Every year the factory, located in the Czech Republic, closes down during the month of August for a holiday.
 Speaking from experience, keep this in mind should you want to order some.

-My darkroom at this time is makeshift but you won’t hear me complain about it, publicly.
-I process here, then carry the wash tray downstairs to the garage where I have my washing sink.
-It can be precarious at times, especially when I have my two overly excited German Shepherds at my heels as I maneuver down the stairs holding steady on to a 16×20″ tray, but so far no accidents have occurred.
+I converted a spare bedroom in to a makeshift darkroom, but it doesn’t have running water so I have to carry the wash tray downstairs to the garage where I have my washing sink.
+It can be precarious at times, especially when I have my two overly excited German Shepherd dogs at my heels as I maneuver down the stairs holding steady on to a 16×20″ tray, but so far no accidents have occurred.

 After the prints are washed, I place them on screens to air dry.
 Being fiber based, they curl when dried, so I flatten them in a dry mount press on low heat by lightly dampening the back.
 This can sometimes backfire (causing the print to wrinkle), which means the print will have to be rewashed and the process repeated.

 Not every image I print makes it past my print edit.
 I tend to vary my development times, contrast, etc, to see different results when I’m printing.
 I’m always looking to see if I can make it better than the last time I printed it.
-It’s a bad habit, but common among photographers, I’m sure.
 Aside from that, there are paper flaws to look for and the occasional dent or crease in the paper that will send the print straight into the recycle bin. (you can click on the image below to see my editing choices)

 Not all of my prints are hand colored, but the ones that do end up here, at my easel.

 These are the supplies I use for coloring.
-The top photo is of the two solutions – PM solution for blending color and Marlene for removing color – and both come with stern warning labels due to their noxious fumes.
+The top photo is of the two solutions – PM solution for blending color and Marlene for removing color.
 The cotton, cotton swabs, etc, are used for blending.